The Owl-Eyed Man: A Deeper Look into a Minor Character in The Great Gatsby

 -

 What does the Owl-Eyed Man symbolize?
 He symbolizes wisdom and insight, but also a certain detachment from the moral ambiguities of Gatsby's world.
-His name and his spectacles emphasize his ability to see beyond the superficial, uncovering the reality beneath the illusion.
+His name and his spectacles underline his ability to see beyond the superficial, uncovering the reality beneath the illusion.

 -